Git Worktrees & Subagent Delegation

 What You’ll Learn

 This chapter is all about subagents, specialized AI assistants you can delegate work to right from within a Claude Code session.
-We’ll cover what subagents are and how they differ from agent teams, the three built in subagents and when to reach for each one, how to create custom subagents with AGENT.md files and YAML frontmatter, how git worktree isolation lets you develop in parallel without file conflicts, how persistent memory helps agents learn over time, and how foreground and background execution patterns work.
+We’ll cover what subagents are and how they differ from agent teams, the three built in subagents and when to reach for each one, how to create custom subagents with AGENT.md files and YAML frontmatter, how git worktree isolation lets you develop in parallel without file conflicts, how persistent memory helps agents learn over time with dedicated storage and topic files, how foreground and background execution patterns work, how initialPrompt auto-submits a first turn for session agents, and how sparse-checkout keeps monorepo worktrees lean.

 By the end, you’ll be able to create purpose built agents for code review, security scanning, documentation, and other specialized tasks, and run them in parallel using git worktrees.